brikis98/yevgeniy-brikman-homepage/_posts/2014-05-29-must-see-tech-talks-for-every-programmer.md

 brilliant talk where Bret Victor takes us back in time and reminds us that "the most dangerous thought that you can have as a creative person is to think that you know what you're doing.
-Because once you think you know what you're doing you stop looking around for other ways of doing things and you stop being able to see other ways of doing things.
+Because once you think you know what you're doing you stop looking around for other ways of doing things, and you stop being able to see other ways of doing things.
 You become blind."
 1. [The Computer Revolution Hasn't Happened Yet](https://www.youtube.com/watch?v=oKg1hTOQXoY) by Alan Kay.
 "I made up the